cs4404-mission2/writeup/README.md

 INFO[0000] Processed 2 peers in 0s
 ```

-At this point, Pathvector is applying peerlock filters and "locking in" on the valid path to the VoIP network:
+At this point, Pathvector is applying peerlock filters and has "locked in" on the valid path to the VoIP network:

 ```bash
 gateway:~# traceroute 192.0.2.1
 traceroute to 192.0.2.1 (192.0.2.1), 30 hops max, 60 byte packets
  1  192.0.2.1 (192.0.2.1)  0.433 ms * *
 ```

+### Appendix

+There are a few promising BGP security measures that are currently being standardized in the IETF.
+They all have the primary security goal of authenticity: proving that data wasn't forged by an adversary.

+BGPsec, an effort to add cryptographic signatures to BGP UPDATE messages, is one of the original proposals but relies on unsigned transitive attributes such as the AS path.
+This is dangerous because it gives a false sense of security.
+BGP UPDATE messages are a good start, but as demonstrated in our attack, modifying the AS path is all an attacker needs to become on-path.

+Autonomous System Provider Authorization (ASPA) is a category of security practices that involve validating the AS path.
+Peerlock is one, but not the only means of ASPA.
+The IETF has been working on `draft-ietf-sidrops-aspa-verification`; a brand new proposal (introduced October 2022) that extends the RPKI (Resource Public Key Infrastructure) to include additional object types for ASPA.

+Neither BGPsec or ASPA are ready for deployment yet but represent a promising start to BGP security.
+Until then, Pathvector and Peerlock are here to stay.